ddnexus/pagy/docs/api/backend.md

 ---
 # Pagy::Backend

-This module _(see [source](https://github.com/ddnexus/pagy/blob/master/lib/pagy/backend.rb))_ provides a _generic_ pagination method (`pagy`) that should work with most ORM collection (e.g. `ActiveRecord`, `Sequel`, `Mongoid`, ... collections).
+This module _(see [source](https://github.com/ddnexus/pagy/blob/master/lib/pagy/backend.rb))_ provides a _generic_ pagination method (`pagy`) that works with `ActiveRecord` out of the box.
+For any other collection (e.g. `Sequel`, `Mongoid`, `Elasticsearch`, ...) you may need to override some sub-method or [write your own Pagy methods](#writing-your-own-pagy-methods).

 For overriding convenience, the `pagy` method calls two sub-methods that you may need to override in order to customize it for any type of collection (e.g. different ORM types, Array, elasticsearch results, etc.).

-However, keep in mind that the whole module is basically providing a single functionality: getting a Pagy instance and the paginated items.
+**Notice**: Keep in mind that the whole module is basically providing a single functionality: getting a Pagy instance and the paginated items.
 You could re-write the whole module as one single and simpler method specific to your need, eventually gaining a few IPS in the process.
-If you seek a bit more performance you are encouraged to [write your own Pagy methods](#writing-your-own-pagy-methods))
+If you seek a bit more performance you are encouraged to [write your own Pagy methods](#writing-your-own-pagy-methods).

-**Notice**: This module works for ActiveRecord collections out of the box.
-For other types of colections you may need to override some sub-method or write your own `pagy_*` methods.
-For paginating Arrays you may want to use the [array extra](../extras/array.md).
+Check also the [array extra](../extras/array.md) and [searchkick extra](../extras/searchkick.md) for specific backend customizations.

 ## Synopsys